-The Bank actively managed financial risks (liquidity risk, interest rate risk and currency risk).
-Surplus funds in PLN, which were not used by the Bank for the purposes of its lending activity, were mainly invested on the Treasury securities market and in NBP money market bills.
 The Bank continued the programme of issuing its own bonds on the domestic market.
-In 2012, as well as in the previous year, the bonds were mainly purchased by financial institutions, and the total issue value was PLN 5.8 billion (the total debt as at 31 December 2012 in respect of bonds issued under the programme amounts to PLN 500 million).
+In 2012, as well as in the previous year, the bonds were mainly purchased by financial institutions, and the total issue value was PLN 5.8 billion (the debt as at 31 December 2012 in respect of bonds issued under the programme amounts to PLN 500 million).